sjfakharian/Data-Insight-Tools/Uncertainty_Quantification_in_Predictive_Modeling.md

 Forward uncertainty propagation involves mapping input uncertainties through the model to quantify output uncertainties.
 Smith outlines several techniques for this purpose:

 - **Monte Carlo Propagation**: Direct sampling from input distributions
-- **Stochastic Spectral Methods**: Representing random variables as orthogonal polynomial expansions[^1]
+- **Stochastic Spectral Methods**: Representing random variables as orthogonal polynomial expansions
-- **Surrogate Model-Based Approaches**: Using computationally efficient approximations of complex models to facilitate uncertainty propagation[^1]
+- **Surrogate Model-Based Approaches**: Using computationally efficient approximations of complex models to facilitate uncertainty propagation

 ### Polynomial Chaos Expansion

 Polynomial Chaos Expansion (PCE) provides an efficient alternative to Monte Carlo methods by representing stochastic quantities using orthogonal polynomial bases.
-This approach is particularly powerful for UQ in complex systems, as it can significantly reduce the computational burden compared to direct sampling methods[^1].
+This approach is particularly powerful for UQ in complex systems, as it can significantly reduce the computational burden compared to direct sampling methods.

 ### Prediction and Credible Intervals